qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 one sees the window this section is about - the first is inside a stretch where removing the entry early already held.

+### Claiming a native slot is one transaction

+A generated constructor writes the C++ pointer into the slot of the wrapper it belongs to.
+Reading the slot and writing it used to be two steps, and a Python subclass can put `self` where another thread finds it before it calls the base initializer - both threads then saw an empty slot, both constructed a C++ object, and both reported success (B5-3).
+One of the two objects was left with nobody to delete it, and validity, ownership and registry identity described whichever write landed last.

+The claim happens in one state-lock transaction now, so exactly one thread takes the slot and the other is told that the object is already initialized - the error that already existed for a second `__init__` from one thread.
+The loser destroys the candidate it built and nothing else.
+Raising happens after the transaction, because it is a Python call-out.

+One transaction is still only the second half.
+The slot was claimed *after* the C++ constructor, so the thread that loses has built its object anyway - and, for a QObject, hung it in Qt's tree - before it hears that it lost.
+The generated constructor now reserves the slot before it builds anything:
+`Shiboken::Object::ConstructionGuard` takes it, `claimed()` says whether this thread has it, and the destructor gives it back, which is what makes it usable in code that bails out of a dozen places.

+The slot in `cptr` stays null while it is reserved.
+A sentinel value there would have to mean something to the forty-odd places that read `cptr` - one of them compares two objects through `cptr[0]`, where two objects under construction would be the same object.
+The reservation is a bit beside it, in `SbkObjectPrivate::constructingSlots`, and only the construction path asks about it.

+What the constructor then publishes used to be four calls - claim the slot, mark valid, mark wrapper, register - and every other thread could meet the object between two of them. `Shiboken::Object::commitConstruction()` does the three that matter in the one order the lock contract allows: the state lock is the leaf, so the map may not be taken while it is held, which puts the registration first.
+What is visible in between is an object that is registered and not yet valid, on which a call refuses - the safe half, and the one the "`__init__` not called" error already covers.
+The reverse order would leave a valid object that is not in the map, and a conversion of the same pointer would publish a second wrapper for it.
+The generator emits that one call, so `setCppPointer()` and `registerWrapper()` no longer appear in generated code.

+`ConstructorClaim` is the bit.
+Cleared, the slot is claimed after the constructor as it was, and `constructor-claim` sees two C++ objects built for one wrapper: it parks the first thread where it is about to publish and counts the parent's children while it is there.
+That is `proof-constructor-claim`.

 ### The class hierarchy publishes snapshots

 `addClassInheritance()` mutated the graph under no lock while